CMS-Enterprise/mint-app/README.md

-# CMS EASi Application
+# CMS MINT Application

-This repository contains the application code for CMS EASi (Easy Access to System Information).
+This repository contains the application code for CMS MINT (Model Innovation Tool).

 This application has the following main components:
 - A React frontend, using [Apollo](https://www.apollographql.com/docs/react/).